Using A Ketogenic Diet For Hypothyroid

 Another great way to support ketosis and relieve stress on the gallbladder is to supplement with MCT oil.
 This is essentially oil that is refined from coconut oil that provides a very readily absorbed source of ketones so your digestive tract and liver do not have to do as much work to convert them.

 This will be especially important in cases of poor gallbladder function and near critical if the gallbladder has been previously removed.
-As mentioned previously, hypothyroid individuals typically do have issues with gallbladder function.
+As mentioned previously, hypothyroid individuals typically have issues with gallbladder function.

-Keto Brain is a pure 8 carbon chain caprylic acid.
+Keto Brain is a pure 8-carbon chain caprylic acid.
 It is free of lauric acid and capric acid.
 This formulation turns very quickly into ketones in the body.
 This means that it is instant fuel for the brain.
 It helps to keep ketones up and allows the body to easily switch over from burning sugar to ketones as its primary fuel source.

 Keto Brain works directly in cells to give you an extra boost to maximize your performance.
 Tired of constantly craving sugar or caffeine?
 Want a thermogenic immune boost with your energy?
 Try Keto Brain and I am sure you will see a significant improvement!